codecat/melody/README.md

 * [x] Store data on sessions.

 ## Full readme
-This is a fork that attempts to add support for fasthttp.
+This is a fork that adds support for fasthttp.

 Please refer to [the original project](https://github.com/olahol/melody) for more details.